JoeyyScott/Gamer-Supplies/README.md

     + Example: If there are 500 supplies on ```supplies.html``` the current site would not be an efficient way to load or display this information.

 **Extra Coupon Features**:
-+ With more experience with Django and time on the project I would have liked to experiment with a multitude of coupon features:
++ With more experience with Django and time on the project I would have liked to experiment with a variety of coupon features:
-    + Allowing coupons to only be used through a set period of time or on specific orders.
+    + Allowing coupons to only be used within a set period of time or on specific orders.
     + Generate and email a discount coupon code for the proposed subscription feature above.
-    + Allowing superusers to choose a coupon type (percentage, static or only for a specific price range/category/brand).
+    + Enable superusers to choose a coupon type (percentage, static or only for a specific price range/category/brand).

 #### [Back to top](#contents)